conda/infrastructure/templates/HOW_WE_USE_GITHUB.md

 In order to not have to manually type or copy/paste the above repeatedly, note that it's possible to add text for the most commonly-used responses via [GitHub's "Add Saved Reply" option][docs-saved-reply].

-## Commit Signing

-For all maintainers, we require commit signing and strongly recommend it for all others wishing to contribute.
-More information about how to set this up within GitHub can be found here:

-- [GitHub's signing commits docs][docs-commit-signing]

 ## Types of Issues

 ### Standard Issue